woabu0/pixenz/README.md

-# Pixenz - Portfolio Website
+# Pixenz - Landing Page

-Welcome to the **Pixenz** project!
+Welcome to the **Pixenz** landing page project!
+This is a premium, high-performance landing page for the Pixenz social media mobile application.
 This README provides an overview of the project, setup instructions, and other relevant details.

 ## Table of Contents